Skip Navigation

 • A unique HCUP hospital identifier (HOSPID).

-The hospital entity as defined by the data source may differ from the hospital entity as defined by the AHA.
+The hospital entity as defined by the data source may differ from the hospital entity as defined by the American Hospital Association.
 For example, the data source treats two separate facilities as two hospitals, while the AHA Annual Survey treats the two facilities as a single hospital, or vice versa.
-For consistency across states, HCUP defines hospitals in accordance with the American Hospital Association Annual Survey of Hospitals.
-During HCUP data processing, the data source's identification of the hospital is reconciled with the identification of the hospital in the AHA Annual Survey of Hospitals.
+For consistency across states, HCUP defines hospitals in accordance with the AHA Annual Survey of Hospitals.
+During the creation of the HCUP AHA Linkage Files, the data source's identification of the hospital is reconciled with the identification of the hospital in the AHA Annual Survey of Hospitals.
 For detailed information about this linking process, see the special report on HCUP Hospital Identifiers.

 Warning to data users: DSHOSPID is a character variable that may have different lengths in different HCUP state databases and years.
 When combining data across states and years, care needs to be taken to retain the values in the longest length of DSHOSPID.
 For example, in SAS, if the dataset with a DSHOSPID of length character 4 is listed first in the set or merge statement with a dataset containing a longer length DSHOSPID, SAS will use the first length (character 4) for the output file.
 The longer DSHOSPIDs will be truncated and contain the leftmost 4 characters of the DSHOSPID.